 Offline Signing with Atto Commons

-In this tutorial, we demonstrate how to integrate with the Atto network at a low level using the Atto Commons libraries (available for JavaScript/TypeScript and Kotlin).
+In this tutorial, we demonstrate how to integrate with the Atto network at a low level using the Atto Commons libraries (available for JavaScript/TypeScript, Kotlin, and Java).
 This approach allows you to generate and manage keys, construct transactions offline, and interact directly with an Atto node – all without relying on the Wallet Server component.
 This is ideal for advanced integrators (such as exchanges or custodians) who require full control over key management and offline signing.

 Note: Atto uses Ed25519 elliptic curve cryptography for its account keys and signatures.
 This means you can leverage third-party tools or HSMs for key derivation and signing if desired.
 In this guide, however, we will use the Atto Commons library for all key and transaction operations for consistency and simplicity.